sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

     register: deploy_vm
 ```

-You can store sensitive data in the `./vars/credentials.yml`, which you will obviously have encrypted beforehand with `ansible-vault` (especially if you use git for your work).
-As everything uses a variable, you can easily make it suit your needs.
+You can store sensitive data in the `./vars/credentials.yml`, encrypted beforehand with `ansible-vault`.
+As everything uses a variable, you can make it suit your needs.

-If you do not use something like Rundeck or Awx, you can launch the deployment with a command line similar to this one:
+If you do not use Rundeck or AWX, you can run the deployment with a command line similar to this one:

 ```bash
 ansible-playbook -i ./inventory/hosts  -e '{"comments":"my comments","cluster_name":"CS_NAME","esxi_hostname":"ESX_NAME","state":"started","storage_folder":"PROD","datacenter_name":"DC_NAME}","datastore_name":"DS_NAME","template_name":"template-rockylinux8-0.0.1","vm_name":"test_vm","network_name":"net_prod","network_ip":"192.168.1.20","network_gateway":"192.168.1.254","network_mask":"255.255.255.0","memory_mb":"4","num_cpu":"2","domain":"rockylinux.lan","dns_servers":"192.168.1.254","guest_id":"centos8_64Guest"}' ./vmware/create_vm.yml --vault-password-file /etc/ansible/vault_pass.py
 ```

-It is at this point that you can launch the final configuration of your virtual machine using Ansible.
-Do not forget to change the root password, secure SSH, register the new VM in your monitoring tool and in your IT inventory, etc.
+It is at this point that you can run the final configuration of your virtual machine with Ansible.
+Do not forget to change the root password, secure SSH, register the new VM in your monitoring tool and in your IT inventory, and so on.

 ## In summary

-As we have seen, there are now fully automated DevOps solutions to create and deploy VMs.
+As you have seen, there are now fully automated DevOps solutions to create and deploy VMs.

 At the same time, this represents an undeniable saving of time, especially in cloud or data center environments.
-It also facilitates a standard compliance across all of the computers in the company (servers and workstations), and an easy maintenance / evolution of templates.
+It also facilitates a standard compliance across all of the computers in the company (servers and workstations), simplified maintenance, and evolution of templates.

-## Other References
+## Other references

 For a detailed project that also covers the deployment of Rocky Linux and other operating systems using the latest in vSphere, Packer, and the Packer Plugin for vSphere, please visit [this project](https://github.com/vmware-samples/packer-examples-for-vsphere).